48-bit computing: Addressing

-The IBM System/38, and the IBM AS/400 in its CISC variants, use 48-bit addresses.
+The IBM System/38, and the IBM AS/400 in its CISC variants, use 48-bit byte addresses.
+The minimal implementation of the x86-64 architecture provides 48-bit byte addressing encoded into 64 bits; future versions of the architecture can expand this without breaking properly written applications.

 The address size used in logical block addressing was increased to 48 bits with the introduction of ATA-6.
 The Ext4 file system physically limits the file block count to 48 bits.

-The minimal implementation of the x86-64 architecture provides 48-bit addressing encoded into 64 bits; future versions of the architecture can expand this without breaking properly written applications.

 The media access control address (MAC address) of a network interface controller uses a 48-bit address space.

 Images

 In digital images, 48 bits per pixel, or 16 bits per each color channel (red, green and blue), is used for accurate processing.
 For the human eye, it is almost impossible to see any difference between such an image and a 24-bit image, but the existence of more shades of each of the three primary colors (65,536 as opposed to 256) means that more operations can be performed on the image without risk of noticeable banding or posterization.